redis-developer/redis-rag-workbench/README.md

 1. Your `password` (either setup through Data Access Control, or available in the `Security` section of the database page.

-Combine the above values into a connection string and put it in your `.env` and `.env.docker` accordingly.
+Combine the above values into a connection string and put it in your `.env` file.
 It should look something like the following:

 ```bash
 REDIS_URL="redis://default:<password>@redis-#####.c###.us-west-2-#.ec2.redns.redis-cloud.com:#####"
 ```

+> 📝 **Note:** When using Docker, the Redis URL is automatically configured to use the internal Docker network.
+Your `.env` file can contain either a local Redis URL (`redis://localhost:6379`) or a Redis Cloud URL - both will work with Docker.

 ## Troubleshooting

 ### Apple Silicon (M1+)

-If you find that `docker` will not work, it's possible you need to add the following line in the Dockerfile (commented out in the Dockerfile for ease-of-use):
+If you find that `docker` will not work, it's possible you need to add the following line in the `docker/Dockerfile` (commented out in the Dockerfile for ease-of-use):

 ```dockerfile
 RUN apt-get update && apt-get install -y build-essential
 ```

-## Learn more
+## Learn More

 To learn more about Redis, take a look at the following resources: